aws/eks-anywhere/docs/content/en/docs/tasks/workload/loadbalance/kubevip/arp.md

     kubectl apply -f https://kube-vip.io/manifests/controller.yaml
     ```

-1. Create ClusterRoles and RoleBindings for kube-vip daemonset
+1. Create ClusterRoles and RoleBindings for kube-vip DaemonSet

     ```bash
     kubectl apply -f https://kube-vip.io/manifests/rbac.yaml
     ```

-1. Create the kube-vip daemonset
+1. Create the kube-vip DaemonSet

     An example manifest has been included at the end of this document which you can use in place of this step.